-For sale: One Cold War nuclear missile silo
+For Sale: One Cold War Missile Silo

 During the heart of the Cold War, 54 nuclear-tipped Titan II missiles sat ready to defend the United States from the Soviet Union.

 Buried in Kansas, Arkansas, and Arizona, the 103-foot-tall rockets could leap from their silos in less than a minute after the launch command was given.
 They would fly over the north pole and deposit nuclear bombs on Moscow — bombs that were 750 times more powerful than the one that hit Hiroshima in World War II.
 Eighteen of the missiles were scattered around the outskirts of Tucson, meeting requirements that they be near an existing Air Force base — Davis-Monthan, in this case — and pass over rural areas during their initial phase of flight.

 In the 1980s, America modernized its nuclear weapons arsenal and retired the Titan IIs.
 The Air Force destroyed the silos — or at least made them very difficult to access — and either gave the land to other government agencies or auctioned it off to the public.

 One Arizona silo was left intact and turned into a museum.
 The rest became lore: one is part of someone’s living room, another sits beneath a nursery, and one was once rumored to be an after-work party site for pharmacists.

 Recently, a new real estate listing appeared for a 12.75-acre parcel of land in Oracle, Arizona.